Elegido7/Salus_Final-Project/healthcare_app/README.md

 The project is based on a healthcare application builts using (Node.js, Express.js, MongoDB).
 The project has both Front-end and Back-end

+##Screenshots
+The screenshots are in the frontend folder under folder screenshots

 ## VIDEO
 watch the Project video on: https://youtu.be/ewGzm6qYWS0